JurIVoelker/Instagram-Post-Converter/README.md

 * Blur radius: Amount of background blur on image (whole number, default: 15)
 * Brightness: Brightness of background (number between 1.0 and 0.0, default: 0.7)
-* Margin left: Distance to the left and right edge of all items in pixles (whole number, default: 75)
+* Margin left: Distance to the left and right edge of all items in pixels (whole number, default: 75)
-* Margin top: Distance to the top edge of all items in pixles (whole number, default: 300)
+* Margin top: Distance to the top edge of all items in pixels (whole number, default: 300)
 * Item spacing: Distance distance between all items on y-axis (whole number, default: 110)
 * Font Family: Font family of written text (true type font (ttf), default: "/resources/LGC.ttf")
 * Font size: Size of written font (whole number, default: 55)